Mahdi-Moosa/geneid-to-gene-details/readme.md

 	email = your_email@example.com
 	```
 3. Replace `your_email@example.com` with your actual email address.
 4. Run the script and provide the path to your input Excel file when prompted.
-The inout excel file should contain a column with the header 'Gene ID' (this column should contain all the gene ids.
+The input excel file should contain a column with the header 'Gene ID' (this column should contain all the gene ids.

 ## Output